Job Hunting During a Recession

 Everything that is applicable for job hunting during normal economic times becomes more salient during recessions.

 First, a generic resume with basic job descriptions listed isn’t going to cut it.
-Your resume must include examples of how you thrive during challenging times and the value you can bring, especially quantitatively.
+Your must have a professionally written resume and include examples of how you thrive during challenging times and the value you can bring, especially quantitatively.

 Clearly showcase how much money you’ve brought to your company.
 Highlight exactly how much you’ve decreased costs.
 Stress specifically how the system/process you developed and implemented increased efficiency.